Skip to main content

 CIGA applies only to admittedinsurers — companies that are licensed by the California Department of Insurance to transact business in the state and are subject to California’s rate and form regulations.
 Surplus lines carriers (also called non-admitted carriers or excess and surplus lines carriers) operate outside the admitted market.
 They are not members of CIGA, and their policyholders are not protected by the guarantee association.

 California Insurance Code Section 1765 requires that policyholders of non-admitted carriers receive written disclosure stating: (1) the insurer is not admitted in California; (2) the policy is not covered by CIGA; and (3) the policyholder may file complaints with the California Department of Insurance.
-But in practice, many policyholders sign these disclosures without understanding what they mean — or forget about them entirely by the time they need to file a claim.
+In practice, many policyholders sign these disclosures without understanding what they mean — or forget about them entirely by the time they need to file a claim.

 This matters now more than ever.
 As admitted carriers exit the California homeowners market or restrict new business, more policyholders are being pushed into the surplus lines market.
 Non-admitted carriers are increasingly writing homeowners coverage in high-risk areas where admitted carriers will not.
 While many surplus lines carriers are financially strong — foreign (U.S.-domiciled) surplus lines carriers must maintain at least $45 million in capital and surplus — their policyholders bear the risk of insolvency without the CIGA safety net.